 - 1. The RN Comprehensive Exit Examination, given in NURS 499, is required for all prelicensure students. - 2.
 Students have two opportunities to pass the RN Comprehensive Exit Examination. - 3.
-Students are required to achieve a score of 74%-74.7%%, which indicates a 94%-95% probability for passing the NCLEX-RN[®] Examination. - 4.
-After the second attempt of the RN Comprehensive Exit Examination, students who achieve a score of < 74% will: - a.
+Students are required to achieve a score of 75% on at least one attempt of the RN Comprehensive Exit Examination. - 4.
+After the second attempt of the RN Comprehensive Exit Examination, students who achieve a score of < 74.5% will: - a.
 Earn an "F" in NURS 499 - b.
 Not be eligible to graduate. - c.
 If NURS 499 is the first course failure, the student will be required to re-take NURS 499 in the following semester. - 5.
 If NURS 499 is the second course failure, the student will be dismissed from the program (effective Fall 2022)